 In the wild, dogs would occupy most of their time by hunting for their food.
 This activity was absolutely essential to their survival and usually occupied the majority of their time when they were not eating or sleeping.
 The breeding of modern day dogs has modified this behaviour but most dogs still retain the desire to chase and catch prey.

 Different modern breeds of dog have been bred to accentuate or subdue certain aspects of this native behaviour.
-For example, sheep dogs have been bred not to demonstrate their primitive prey killing instincts but to divert them to herding and bringing prey to their leader.
+For example, sheep dogs have been bred not to demonstrate their primitive prey killing instincts but to divert them to stopping their prey and gathering them up.